 Campus TourThe campus tour is a 60-75-minute walking tour led by a current student.
 The typical group campus tour includes a view of the Quadrangle, main library, computer lab, gym, and various academic buildings.
 All participants should have comfortable footwear and come prepared for the possibility of inclement weather.
 Tours occur rain or shine!

 Optional Information SessionIn addition to a campus tour, you can elect to have a 45-minute information session, on one of the three topics below.
 Please review the topics offered, as you will need to make a selection on your Group Visit Request Form.

 (Suggested Grades 9-12)

 The goal of this session is to provide an overview of Emory University.
-We will discuss the community, resources, and the many opportunities provided to students during their undergraduate experience.
-In addition, students will gain extensive insight into the Emory University admission process.
+We will discuss the student community, resources available, and the many opportunities provided to students during their undergraduate experience.
+In addition, students will gain insights into the Emory University admission process.

 - Realizing the College Dream

 (Suggested Grades 9-10)

 This session is a broad introduction to college and the college search process.
 Students will learn about the range of post-secondary opportunities, different types of institutions in the US (i.e., 2-year, 4-year, vocational, and community colleges).
 Students will also gain an understanding of the benefits of a college degree in order to achieve their personal and professional goals.